-- 146. Within 7 days of the Effective Date, Respondent must submit to the Supervision Director an acknowledgment of receipt of this Consent Order, sworn under penalty of perjury. - 147.
-Within 30 days of the Effective Date, Respondent must deliver a copy of this Consent Order to each of its board members and executive officers, as well as to any managers, employees, service providers, or other agents and representatives who have responsibilities related to the subject matter of the Consent Order. - 148.
-For 5 years from the Effective Date, Respondent must deliver a copy of this Consent Order to any business entity resulting from any change in structure referred to in Section XI, any future board members and executive officers, as well as to any managers, employees, service providers, or other agents and representatives who will have responsibilities related to the subject matter of the Consent Order before they assume their responsibilities. - 149.
-Respondent must secure a signed and dated statement acknowledging receipt of a copy of this Consent Order, within 30 days of delivery, from all persons receiving a copy of this Consent Order under this Section.
+- 147. Within 7 days of the Effective Date, Respondent must submit to the Supervision Director an acknowledgment of receipt of this Consent Order, sworn under penalty of perjury. - 148.
+Within 30 days of the Effective Date, Respondent must deliver a copy of this Amended Consent Order to each of its board members and executive

-a list of all persons and their titles to whom this Consent Order has been delivered under the Section of this Order titled "Order Distribution and Acknowledgment" and a copy of all signed and dated statements acknowledging receipt of this Consent Order under Paragraph 149.
+- officers, as well as to any managers, employees, service providers, or other agents and representatives who have responsibilities related to the subject matter of the Amended Consent Order. - Amended Consent Order to any business entity resulting from any change in structure referred to in Section XI, any future board members and executive officers, as well as to any managers, employees, service providers, or other agents and representatives who will have responsibilities related to the subject matter of the Amended Consent Order before they assume their responsibilities. - 150.
+Respondent must secure a signed and dated statement acknowledging receipt of a copy of this Amended Consent Order, within 30 days of delivery, from all persons receiving a copy of this Amended Consent Order under this Section. - a list of all persons and their titles to whom this Amended Consent Order has been delivered under the Section of this Order titled "Order Distribution and Acknowledgment" and a copy of all signed and dated statements acknowledging receipt of this Amended Consent Order under Paragraph 148.